adas2/algo-practice/README.md

 	x of the array such that the resulting array is still sorted.
 Can you do it in better than O(n)
 8. Given two n-ary trees how can you check if their structures are same?
 (Hard problem).
 10. Given a array of integers find if there is an element whose sum in the left side == sum in the right side (exclude the element).
-	Optimize the soltuions to use O(1) space and O(n) time complexity
+	Optimize the solutions to use O(1) space and O(n) time complexity
 11. Given a string return whether there is a permutation that is a palindrome
 12. Given a double array find the max product of a subarray (contiguous in original array).
 [Hint: Kaden's algo]
 13. Find the number of primes within internal A and B (A, B large numbers) try to optimize the time complexity to O(B-A) i.e. range.
-14. Given a list of nodes (integer values) in inorder traversal, reconstruct a balanced binary tree.
+14. Given a list of nodes (integer values) in in order traversal, reconstruct a balanced binary tree.
 	[Hint: Standard approach O(nlong); can you do it in O(n)?
 Create empty btree?]
 15. Given a singly linked list; Zip it.
 Zip operation is defined as follows:
 	1->2->3->4->5 ==> 1->5->2->4->3 (like a zipper); 1->2->3->4->5->6 ==> 1->6->2->5->3->4